seregazhuk/seregazhuk.github.io_old/_posts/2016-09-12-php-closures.md

 echo $heyFunc('John');
 {% endhighlight %}

 If we take a context of a single web request, named functions exist for the request life cycle.
-Anonymus functions exist only as long as you need them to be.
+Anonymous functions exist only as long as you need them to be.
 So they can be considered as little macros.
 In the body of the anonymus function we code some logic, and then we simply execute the macro where we need it.